nir0k/blackbox_exporter/README.md

 ### Using PostgreSQL for configuration

 The exporter can load its configuration from a PostgreSQL database instead of a file.

-Create a table to hold the JSONB configuration keyed by an identifier:
+At startup it will attempt to create the configured database and table if they do not already exist.
+The table holds the JSONB configuration keyed by an identifier:

 ```sql
 CREATE TABLE blackbox_config (